Working with “Challenging" Clients

 Borrowing concepts from Experiential Dynamic Therapies (EDT’s), Attachment Theory, Developmental Psychodynamic Models, & Functional Analytic Psychotherapy, workshop participants can learn a new skill set to meet these clients where they are and intervene more efficiently (and ideally with less trauma for both parties).

-The first two hours of the workshop will cover relevant concepts and information from developmental literature.
-The last two hours will cover specific and concrete intervention strategies for you to leave with.
+The first three hours of the workshop will cover relevant concepts and information from developmental literature.
+The last three and a half hours will cover specific and concrete intervention strategies for you to leave with.

 How to work Compassionately in Challenging Relational Dynamics